Customers dashboard in commercial marketplace analytics

 - The month column represents the count of customers stacked by new, existing, and churned customers.

-Customers by plans
+Customers by orders/usage

 - The Customer profile details are displayed in this space when publishers are logged in with an owner role.
 If publishers are logged in with a contributor role, the details in this section will not be available.